Who we are and what we do

 South Lakeland District Council or SLDC was formed after local government reorganisation in 1974 and its vision is to make the district the best place to live, work and visit.

-The council’s headquarters are situated in the attractive market town of Kendal on the banks of the River Kent and on the doorstep of not one but two glorious national parks, the Lake District National Park and the Yorkshire Dales.
+Our headquarters are situated in the attractive market town of Kendal on the banks of the River Kent and on the doorstep of not one but two glorious national parks, the Lake District National Park and the Yorkshire Dales.

 The Liberal Democrat-controlled authority also has offices in the bustling market town of Ulverston, which is on the fringe of the scenic Cumbrian coastline, and the vast Morecambe Bay.